rangag/hadoop-configs/README.md

 # hadoop-configs
+#Hadoop setup in 5 min

-required properties to setup Hadoop just in 5 min
+This repository contains the required modification to HADOOP_HOME/etc folder, so that we can configure Hadoop on our machine just in 5 min.